 Free Non Profit Background Checks (Organizations & Volunteers)

-A yellow church, with blue roofs and doors, is on the left, and a man in a yellow t-shirt and blue jeans is scratching his chin and stands next to it, staring at a screen with a portrait while a pastor on the right is wearing a blue dress shirt, and blue jeans wondering if non profit background checks are necessary for all volunteers while a blue magnifying glass floats above his head.
+A yellow church, with blue roofs and doors, is on the left, and a man in a yellow t-shirt and blue jeans is scratching his chin and stands next to it, staring at a screen with a portrait while a pastor on the right is wearing a blue dress shirt, and blue jeans wondering if background checks are necessary for all volunteers while a blue magnifying glass floats above his head.

 Non profit background checks help ensure the volunteers who work with the elderly, children, victims of crime, and other marginalized individuals do not risk or harm the population served.
 They typically check state records such as criminal history, child abuse, sex offender registries, etc. but they also check federal records depending on the type of position and thoroughness of the background check.